 Howard Knee is a partner in Blank Rome’s Los Angeles office.
 He has more than 40 years of experience representing employers in all aspects of labor and employment matters in both the public and private sectors.
 Howard has a broad range of federal and state trial and appellate court experience.
 He has represented employers in jury trials involving employment discrimination, wrongful termination, race and sex harassment, wage and hour claims, defamation, and unfair competition.
+He also has significant experience in class actions and representative actions, including those involving the Private Attorney General Act ("PAGA").
 Howard has handled cases before the United States and California Supreme Courts as well as the Ninth Circuit Court of Appeals and state appellate courts.

-Howard attended UCLA and UCLA Law School.
-During law school, he was an intern at the Equal Employment Opportunity Commission and a Ford Foundation Fellow at the Center for Law and Social Policy in Washington, D.C., the country’s first public interest law firm.
+As a student at UCLA Law School, Howard was an intern at the Equal Employment Opportunity Commission and a Ford Foundation Fellow at the Center for Law and Social Policy in Washington, D.C., the country’s first public interest law firm.
 After law school, he returned to Washington, D.C., where he worked first in the Ralph Nader organization and then served as a Legislative Assistant in the United States Congress to the Hon.
 James Corman (Van Nuys).

-Howard returned to Los Angeles, where he spent 5 years working for a union-side labor firm.
-During that time, he was one of the lawyers who represented a class of women in a landmark sex discrimination case in the United States Supreme Court, Manhart v.
+Relocating to Los Angeles, Howard joined a union-side labor firm and represented a class of women in a landmark sex discrimination case in the United States Supreme Court, Manhart v.
 City of Los Angeles, Dept. of Water & Power, 435 U.S. 702 (1978).
-The Court in that case held that the Department of Water & Power violated Title VII of the Civil Rights Act by requiring female employees to contribute more to its pension plan than male employees, even though females as a class live longer than males as a class.
 The Manhart case was recently featured in a book titled Because of Sex: One Law, Ten Cases, and Fifty Years That Changed American Women’s Lives at Work as one of the ten cases decided by the United States Supreme Court that most affected women’s lives in the workplace.

 Howard formed his own boutique employer and management-side law firm in 1980 where he practiced until joining Blank Rome in January 2010.